zgracem/dotconfig/README.md

 MSYS2, Windows 10's Linux Subsystem, and both BSD and GNU flavours of \*nix.
 Everything in `environment.d/` and `sh/` is compatible with any POSIX shell.
 Bash configuration files can be run (with gracefully degrading functionality) on anything from bash-3.2 to the latest 5.x release.
+Sadly, most of my fish configuration files can only run on fish 3.0.0 or newer.